Osprey Photo Workshops & Tours

 - Well-researched and planned itineraries.

-- Locations scouted prior to workshops.
+- Locations scouted prior to workshops to identify those ideal for photography.

-- Practical tips based on my personal experience.
+- Practical tips based on personal experience.

 - Relaxed, friendly environment to foster learning.